cuducos/wed/README.md

 ## TODO list

-- Implement the JSON flag in the CLI
-- Implement flags for unit and language
 - Persist named events in `~/.wed`
 - Automatically delete past events from `~/.wed` when the app is run
+- Implement flags for unit and language

 ## Requirements